avishaiElmakies/unsupervised_speech_segmentation_using_slm/README.md

 ##  Unsupervised Speech Segmentation: A General Approach Using Speech Language Models
-#### This repository is the official implementation for the paper "Unsupervised Speech Segmentation: A General Approach Using Speech Language Models" (TODO add link)
+#### This repository is the official implementation for the paper "Unsupervised Speech Segmentation: A General Approach Using Speech Language Models" (link will be added in the near future)

 ## Installing dependecies